-$^{^{3}}$ The methodology used by the EC and the EEA is described here, while results of assessment by national authorities may differ in individual cases.
+3 The methodology used by the EC and the EEA is described here, while results of assessment by national authorities may differ in individual cases.

-4 A pre-season sample is taken into account at total number of samples per season.
+4 A pre-season sample is taken into a sum of samples per season.

 5 Three samples are sufficient if the season does not exceed eight weeks or the region is subject to special geographical constraints.